 Garage Floor Paint

 Painting your garage floor is the cheapest garage flooring option, but it’s also the least durable.
 Paint looks great when it’s first installed, but you’ll often find yourself re-doing it in 2-3 years.

 Latex or acrylic garage floor paints come in many different colors.
 While they’re a cheap and easy option, they’re not very durable.
 They suffer from “hot tire pickup” which is where the paint sticks to your hot tires after you park.

 They also aren’t very resistant to the chemicals, road salts, and automobile fluids that you would typically want to protect your garage floor against.

-For more information on whether floor paint is right for you, check out our article discussing whether you should paint your garage floor.
+For more information on whether floor paint is right for you, check out my article discussing whether you should paint your garage floor.